Faculty and Staff

 Mary Ann McGrath

-Title/s: Professor of Marketing and Director of the Intercontinential MBA Program
+Title/s: Professor of Marketing and Chair of the Department of Marketing

 - PhD Marketing, Northwestern University, 1988

 - MBA Marketing, Northwestern University, 1973

 - Loyola University Chicago, Department of Marketing, 1986 to present.

 - China Europe International Business School, Shanghai, China, 2009-2010.

 - Consumer behavior, with special emphasis on international aspects, consumer rituals, and gift exchanges and shopping behavior

 - Expertise related to the consumer behavior and the consumer experience in China